/

 Cloud-based CRM platforms offer cost-effective options suitable for smaller businesses.

-CRM Implementation Is Too Expensive
+Deploying CRM Is Too Expensive

 Additionally, various CRM solutions offer flexible pricing models to accommodate different budgets.